Created by MrHughes

 The first step requires you to have a trusted teacher friend or administrator gather data for you as you teach a lesson.
 Explain to them what a Level 1, Level 2, and Level 3 question entails so you get accurate data.

 Also, ask them to jot down your approximate wait time after asking a question.
-In
+In addition have them note if you call on the same one to five students repeatedly.

 You may want to ask them to drop in without telling you when they will be there.
 This will provide a more accurate capture of your lesson rather than a precalculated lesson in which you make efforts to teach differently.